bergeramit/AdvanceOSFinalProject/FinalReport.md

 ## 1.1.
 Introduction

-This project aims to provide developers with tools to implement  application-level policies based of protobuf with better performance and security
+This project aims to prove that an alternative solution, proposed by this paper, that changes the way applications enforce policies, can improve the application's performace and security and also to provide developers with the first steps of implementing faster and more secured policy rule enforcements.

 ## 1.2.
-Problem
+General Problem

 Current app policies, such as login, must first retrieve the user input's information, parse it, understand it, and then decide whether this message complied with the policy or not.
 This process has several built-in flaws.

 ### 1.2.1.
 Time Consuming

 Parsing and processing every input message to check for compliacy is very time-consuming.
 For example, every login attempt costs the server time to process the message, test for valid inputs, search database to find user's profile and match the passwords and username, most of the times, more tests are needed to verify location, device used, etc. The process of retrieving the inputs and parsing them has became a more and more time consuming task in light of the rise of Dockers and Containers - which is now considered state-of-the-art platforms for application's environment.
+This overhead is due to the fact that multiple docker's can run on the same physical server and have the same IP address, which means, additional information needs to be processed in order to get to the app's policy section (such as distributing every input to the currect container).
 While the policy enforcing process must be done in order to validate a user, the process of discarding invalid credentials, for example - an input password of length 2 when the minimun password length is 4, can be sped up.

 ### 1.2.2.
 Security Flaws